 From Gîte du Mont-Albert, hop on the 198 route and make your way to the Gaspé Peninsula's biggest draw by far, Percé.
 The town's fame is due to the immense limestone formation with a "pierced" (percé) arch that transforms it from mere rock into a sculptural work of art.
-However, there is much more going for this quaint, yet visually dramatic town.
-The famous rocks are easily seen from shore but boats are readily available to get you up close.
+However, there is much more going for this quaint yet visually dramatic town.
+The famous rocks are easily seen from the shore, but boats are readily available to get you up close.

-Don't miss a visit to Bonaventure Island, just a couple of kilometers off Percé's shores is which is a migratory bird sanctuary for the northern gannet and has over 50,000 pairs of nesting birds, the second largest population in the world.
+Don't miss a visit to Bonaventure Island, just a couple of kilometers off Percé's shores.
+It is a migratory bird sanctuary for the northern gannet and has over 50,000 pairs of nesting birds, the second largest population in the world.
 It is an incredible spectacle to see them nesting and nuzzling.

 615 km (382 miles)/7 hours, 20 minutes